Consistent subsectors of maximal supergravity and wrapped M5-branes: Consistency proofs

 which, in turn, implies \eqref{ReducedLinearConstraint}.
 To show that \eqref{LinearConstraintIdentities} holds, note that $K^K{}_P \Omega^{PQ}$ is a $G_S$-singlet because $\Omega^{ MN}$ is an E$_{7(7)}$ singlet and $K^K{}_P$ is $G_S$-invariant.
 This implies $K^K{}_P \Omega^{PQ}= K^K{}_P \Omega^{PR}\mathbb{P}^Q{}_R$, with $\mathbb{P}^Q{}_R$ defined in (\ref{eq:SingletProj}).
 Conversely, the combination $t_{\alpha MN} \hat{K}_I{}^M \hat{K}_J{}^N$ is a $G_S$ singlet, because $t_{\alpha MN}$ is an E$_{7(7)}$ singlet and, again, $\hat{K}_I{}^M$ is $G_S$-invariant.
 Thus, we have the identity:

 In any case, for further reassurance, the linear constraint \eqref{ReducedLinearConstraint} can be derived directly from \eqref{eq:LinearConst} as

 Moving on to establish the quadratic constraints for the truncated embedding tensor \eqref{ReducedEmbeddingTensor}, the closure of the Lie algebra generators of the retained gauge group $\tilde{G}$ can be proven as follows.
-The first consistency constraint of \eqref{eq:TruncCondXLin} implies that $X_{IM}{}^N$ is a $G_S$-singlet.
+The first consistency constraint of \eqref{eq:TruncCondXLin} implies that $X_{IM}{}^N$ takes values on the Lie algebra of the group indicated on the leftmost relation in (\ref{eq:Gincl}).
 Hence, the quantities $X_{IJ}{}^M= \hat{K}_J{}^P X_{IP}{}^M$ defined in \eqref{eq:TruncGen} are $G_S$-invariant and project as

 Projecting the quadratic constraint, \eqref{eq:LieAlg}, of the parent $\cN=8$ theory to the invariant subsector and plugging in \eqref{XIJMProjection}, we obtain

 so closure of the $\tilde{G}$ algebra indeed holds.